Evolutionary history of plants: Flowers

 Flowers are modified leaves possessed only by the angiosperms, which are relatively late to appear in the fossil record.
 The group originated and diversified during the Early Cretaceous and became ecologically significant thereafter.
 Flower-like structures first appear in the fossil records some ~130 mya, in the Cretaceous.
-However, in 2018, scientists reported the finding of a fossil flower from about 180 million years ago, 50 million years earlier than thought earlier.
+However, in 2018, scientists reported the finding of a fossil flower from about 180 million years ago, 50 million years earlier than previously thought.
 The interpretation has been however highly disputed.

 Colorful and/or pungent structures surround the cones of plants such as cycads and Gnetales, making a strict definition of the term "flower" elusive.

 The main function of a flower is reproduction, which, before the evolution of the flower and angiosperms, was the job of microsporophylls and megasporophylls.
 A flower can be considered a powerful evolutionary innovation, because its presence allowed the plant world to access new means and mechanisms for reproduction.